 - Keep your window locked (especially if it is easy to enter from the ground)

 - If people constantly prop open the main res hall door, talk to an RA or RD about it

 - Be familiar with where emergency phones are installed on the campus

-- Be aware of open buildings where you can use a phone
+- Be aware of open buildings where you can use a phone or find people

 - Take major, public paths rather than less populated shortcuts